paszach/Techtonics-Blackjack-Tournament/docs/bannedbets.md

 Dealer will not agree to for-like payout if the dealer cannot complete a for-like payout (e.g. a flatscreen TV)

+BETS CAN BE UNALLOWED AT THE TABLE AT THE DEALER'S DISCRETION.

 Players cannot bet:

 - Objects not brought on the players person to the session (i.e. finding something in the room that just happened to be there)